Organic vs Inorganic Compounds: Difference and Comparison

 Organic vs Inorganic Compounds

-The difference between Organic and Inorganic Compounds is that organic compounds often have the element carbon, while this molecule is absent in most inorganic compounds.
+The difference between Organic and Inorganic Compounds is that organic compounds have the element carbon, while this molecule is absent in most inorganic compounds.

 Organic vs Inorganic Compounds